VCDS and OBD diagnostic device in the On-Board Diagnostics Shop

 Posts: 196

-Hm - how do you define the EDC RPM and starter RPM here?
+Hmm - how do you define EDC engine speed and starter speed?

-According to my understanding, the EDC can only "see" the RPM that the starter brings the engine up to.
+Based on my understanding, the EDC can only control the engine speed that the starter motor brings it up to.

-This would mean that EDC RPM = Starter RPM, and the TDI would never start?
+This would mean that EDC speed = Starter speed, and the TDI engine would never start?

-The EDC naturally receives its RPM information after a logic evaluation from the 60-2 wheel via the RPM sensor.
-The average engine RPM during starter activation without injection then, depending on the battery state, VTG position, air filter condition, oil temperature, etc., is around 250 RPM.
-This is the engine RPM that results from these parameters and the fixed gear ratio between the engine and starter.
+The EDC naturally receives its RPM information after a calculation logic from the 60-2 wheel via the RPM sensor.
+The average engine RPM when the starter is activated without injection is then, depending on the battery charge level, VTG position, air filter condition, oil temperature, etc., around 250 RPM.
+This is the engine RPM that results from these parameters and the fixed gear ratio between the engine and the starter.
 You should definitely be able to measure this with your diagnostic tools via the K-Line.
 That's what I mean by "starter RPM".

-If you're talking about a delayed warm-up behavior of 4-5 seconds, I assume that no RPM increase occurs during this time, so the engine RPM remains at this averaged 250 RPM.
-In this case, the cause is likely the lack of injection.
+If you're referring to a delayed warm-up behavior of 4-5 seconds, I assume that no increase in engine speed occurs during this time, so the engine speed remains at this averaged 250 RPM.
+In this case, the cause is likely due to the lack of fuel injection.

-However, if RPM increases do occur, this is of course something to rule out.
-In this case, you have other problems that are not related to RPM detection thresholds, etc.
+However, if there is an increase in engine speed, this is of course to be ruled out, as this indicates other problems that are not related to engine speed detection thresholds, etc.

 "Luft und Menge müssen stimmen - der Rest ist Physik."